bnomei/kirby-instagram-api/readme.md

 ### Send the Authorize Link

-Before triggering any emails make sure you sender is correct by setting either `plugin.instagram-api.email.from` or `email.from`.
-Sending email might not work on `localhost` since only [Kirby's email() helper](https://getkirby.com/docs/cheatsheet/helpers/email) is used.
+1. Before triggering any emails make sure you sending email is correct by setting either `plugin.instagram-api.email.from` or `email.from`.
+Sending emails might not work on `localhost` since [Kirby's email() helper](https://getkirby.com/docs/cheatsheet/helpers/email) is used.

-- Then send the email with the Authorization Link using the Button at the Users Panel View.
+2. Then send the email with the Authorization Link using the Button at the Users Panel View.
-- Open the email and authorize.
-The user will get a second verification email containing a backup of the data.
+3. Open the email and authorize.
+The data will be stored at the user account and the user will get a second verification email containing a backup of that data.

+You can define your own subject and body-snippet for both emails using setting and `snippets` – see settings below.

 ### Example: Using a Tag with Snippet show to Most-Recent-Media